 Before considering a switch, there are things you can do to try to make the situation better.
 You can talk with the teacher about your concerns.
 You can ask to observe in the classroom to see what’s going on.
 And you and the teacher can work together on an action plan.

 But what if those steps don’t work, and you just don’t want your child to stay in that classroom?
 Here, experts weigh in on changing teachers mid-year.

-Is it even possible to switch teachers in the middle of the year?
+Is it possible to switch teachers mid-year?

 Bob Cunningham, in-house advisor for Understood: It is possible, but it’s very uncommon.
 Even if things aren’t going well for a child (or for a whole class), schools are often reluctant to make changes.